andyml123/andyml123.github.io/get-well-quotes-from-the-bible.md

 title: 31 Get Well Quotes from the Bible
 title2: Get Well Quotes from the Bible
 description: >-
-  Put a smile on a sick friend or family members face with one of these hilarious get well messages
+  Use these get well Bible quotes and verses to bring some light and comfort to someone suffering from ill health
 permalink: /get-well-quotes-from-the-bible/
 image: /img/get-well-quotes-from-the-bible.jpg
 tags: 'funny get well wishes, funny get well soon messages, funny get well messages'
 categories: messages
-last_modified_at:   2021-02-06 11:30:00 +0000
+last_modified_at:   2021-03-04 14:16:00 +0000
 published: true
 ---